 Stephen King has had more film adaptations of his work than any other living author.
 It stands to reason, then, that some would work better than others.
 The Shawshank Redemption, Stand by Me, Misery, these are near flawless translations from book to screen.
 But for every one of those, there are many more that just fall flat.
 Sometimes they try to take on too much.
 Sometimes they don’t go bold enough.
 Or there are the bizarre, rare cases that just ignore the story they’re adapting entirely.

 We’ll see bits of all three on this list.
 In the exploration we’ll also try to avoid the obvious.
-IE: It’s really common knowledge at this point that The Shining is a great horror movie, but not a great adaptation of the book it’s based on.
+IE: It’s really common knowledge at this point that The Shining is a great horror movie, but not a faithful adaptation of the book on which it’s based.

 There have been a wealth of Stephen King miniseries for television over the years.
 Some of them have succeeded, like It and Storm of the Century.
 Rose Red has plenty of fans as well.
 The Tommyknockers, however, is a mess.
 And I say that as someone who actually enjoyed the novel it’s based on, which is not widely considered to be one of the author’s best.
 Most of the plotlines are completely removed, characters who appeared in one or two scenes are fleshed out into primary antagonists.
 Even if King didn’t realize it at the time, this was his book about succumbing to addiction.
 The filmmakers had that take a backseat, deciding that the true focus should be on Traci Lords seducing men with alien lipstick.